-The NI has a unique statutory, governance and regulatory structure. icare was established by the Workers Compensation Amendment Act 2015 in part to act for, and provide service to, the NI. icare operates as a Public Financial Corporation governed by an independent board of directors.
+The NI has a unique statutory, governance and regulatory structure. icare was established by the State Insurance and Care Governance Act 2015 in part to act for, and provide service to, the NI. icare operates as a Public Financial Corporation governed by an independent board of directors.

 icare is required to report separately to the NSW Treasurer and has obligations to the NSW Government as a commercial government business. icare does not own, and is not legally responsible for, the financial liabilities of the NI.
 The NI does not require authorisation from the Australian Prudential Regulatory Authority and holds an unconditional license in accordance with s154B(1) of the Workers Compensation Act 1987 (1987 Act).

 The Workers Compensation Insurance Fund is administered by the NI and its assets are subject to a statutory trust for the benefit of workers and employers (1987 Act s 154D(2)).
 Even though employers have no control over the management of the fund, they ultimately carry the financial burden of the scheme (as fund shortfalls are passed onto NSW employers through higher premiums and NSW Government through higher contributions).